The articles on this site cover techniques for adding power to your forehand and backhand pull and an exercise for general ultimate handling skills

 Every top distance thrower has a variation of this 360 technique before the release.
 None have been proven to be better than others and since you are not looking to throw 200 plus yards, whatever works for you will be fine.
 To begin, I’ll describe what worked for me.
 As an active ultimate player, you already have the backhand throw.
 Adding a 360 rotation before the release won’t take long and you will feel the extra power right away.

 Once your 360 is perfected you can walk or run up with as many steps as you like, the last four steps will always be the same.
 Begin the four-step 360 by stepping with your left foot, now as you step with your right foot move your right arm with the disc forward.
 As you take the next step with your left foot forcefully move your right arm backward, this will begin your body’s rotation.
 As you swing your arm back, move your right foot and leg back in the same direction of the rotation.
 This will add momentum to your 360 rotation.
 You will release the disc on the next step with your left foot.
-Your right arm really helps to begin, lead and guide the body through the entire 360 rotation.
+The right arm movement will lead the body through the entire 360 rotation.

 If you’re anything like me, I was never good at following directions.
 Just begin with whatever your idea is of what you think I described and your athletic ability and ultimate disc skills will take over.